Skip to content

 Kurt knows that to rebuild trust in digital municipal services, he needs a solution that addresses all three of the security-related concerns citizens have raised.

-Furthermore, CitizenOne’s claim and credential-based access control approach also allows different services to require different authentication credentials within its ecosystem to allow easy access to some services while maintaining a higher bar for authentication for services that require it.
+Furthermore, CitizenOne’s claim and credential-based access control approach permits different services to require different authentication credentials within its ecosystem.
+This allows easy access to some services while maintaining a higher bar for stronger authentication methods should services require it.

-The combination of a consolidated dashboard design and customizable service cards allows each service to outline its terms of service clearly and concisely as well as give users an intuitive snapshot of what information they are sharing and how it will be used.
+The combination of a consolidated dashboard design and customizable service cards allows each department to outline its terms of service clearly and concisely, giving users an intuitive snapshot of what information they are sharing and how it will be used.

-This secure, transparent, and consent-driven approach would reassure the citizens of Kurt’s municipality to use online services while ensuring that they have peace of mind when it comes to the security of their data, ultimately building their trust in their municipality’s digital services.
+This secure, transparent, and consent-driven approach would reassure the citizens of Kurt’s municipality in their use of online services.
+Citizens' peace of mind would be assured regarding the security of their data, ultimately rebuilding their trust in their municipality’s digital services.

 A Consolidated Solution for Consolidating Services

-Like many municipalities, Kurt’s municipality can address two of its largest pain points with a single solution.
-With the SCA as a core component, CitizenOne was designed to be a flexible, customizable tool for municipalities of any size to integrate into their overall digital strategy.
+Like many governments, Kurt’s municipality can address two of its largest pain points with a single solution.
+With the SCA as a core component, CitizenOne was designed to be a flexible, customizable tool for municipalities of any size to seamlessly integrate into their overall digital strategy.

-Its inherent security features, consent-based approach to data privacy, interoperability, and intuitive UX can help you smoothly consolidate your digital strategy.
+Its inherent security features, consent-based approach to data privacy, interoperability, and intuitive UX help deliver a consolidated, secure and optimized user experience for better citizen engagement.

 Find out more about CitizenOne’s Services Catalog Accelerator and how it can improve your municipality’s digital services.